coveo/source.coveo.com/_posts/2019-01-22-popular-results-when-no-results.md

   image: jflheureux.jpeg
 ---

 There are only a few things more frustrating than getting a simple no results message when you are searching something.
-Luckily with the Coveo JavaScript Search Framework (JS UI), it is very easy to propose popular search results to the visitor when that happens by adding a few components, lines of JavaScript, and CSS statements.
+Luckily, with the Coveo JavaScript Search Framework (JS UI), it is very easy to propose popular search results to the visitor when that happens by adding a few components, lines of JavaScript, and CSS statements.
 It is especially important on a commerce website where all opportunities to display products may result in increased sales.

 ![Popular Products on No Results](/images/201901-popular-results/recommendations.png)